TimS-ml/Handwritten-Quantization/README.md

 [Quant-Conv-BN-ReLU](https://github.com/Jermmy/pytorch-quantization-demo/blob/e075b87745aa782b6961dba752b3bf06a03e5702/module.py#L288)
 [Folding BN ReLU (Chinese)](https://jermmy.github.io/2020/07/19/2020-7-19-network-quantization-4/)

-Also, according to that repo, if we need to perform quantize multiplation, some parameters can be pre-calculated to imporve inference speed.
+Also, according to that repo, if we need to perform quantize multiplication, some parameters can be pre-calculated to improve inference speed.
 Check `freeze` function in that repo.

 ## Show one example of how you quantize one layer of weights to 8-bit